-This is a special letter to the Grandchildren of Vince Castiglione and Nancy Ursich Castiglione of Harbor City, CA who are Vincent Hoobyar. born 2002, Nina Hoobyar born 2005, Josephine Bianchi born 2010, Natalie Bianchi born 2011, Sam Dikdan of San Pedro, CA born 2007, the twins: Vince Dikdan of San Pedro, CA born 2009, and lastly, Tony Dikdan, San Pedro, CA born 2009.
+This is a special letter to the Grandchildren of Vince Castiglione and Nancy Ursich Castiglione of Harbor City, CA who are Vincent Hoobyar of Turlock, CA. born 2002, Nina Hoobyar of Turlock, CA. born 2005, Josephine Bianchi of San Jose, CA. born 2010, Natalie Bianchi of San Jose, CA, born 2011, Sam Dikdan of Lomita, CA born 2007, the twins: Vince Dikdan of Lomita, CA born 2009, and lastly, Tony Dikdan, San Pedro, CA born 2009.

 Dear great nephews and nieces: Vincent, Nina, Josephine, Natalie, Sam, Vince, and Tony.

-Nancy Castiglione, by her own admission, likes to control things.
-And boy, did she (and still does).
-When I first got to know her many years ago, I thought (as you do now) that she was a kind, well-organized, and energetic person with solid Christian values who would go out of her way to be helpful to others, both family members and strangers.
+Your grandmother Nancy, by her own admission, likes to control things and people.
+And boy, did she (and still does today).
+When I first got to know her many years ago, I thought (as you do now) that she was a kind, well-organized, and energetic person with solid Christian values who would go out of her way to be helpful to others.

 Sadly, that saintly image of her is only a facade.
-She perpetuated a phony image (back then and today) to present herself as a kind and caring person.
-But that’s not her true character.
+That’s not her true character.
 I will detail why below to such a degree you will understand that what I disclose here is the truth.

 The good news is, your mother (and her sisters), who I love dearly, are not the bad guys.
 They are all hard-working, wonderful women.
 It’s not their fault that they believed certain misinformation created by your grandmother, Nancy.
-So, I do not blame your mom!
+So, I do not blame your mom or her sisters!
 Your grandmother caused all the family friction.
 Not your mom.

-Things became strained between Nancy Castiglione and me starting in 1992 when I took my mother to an attorney to help her create a will and trust.
+After this $100,000 gift debacle, I wanted to codify Mom’s wishes concerning the division of her estate.
+So, in 1992, I took my mother to an attorney to help her create a will and trust.
 After all, my dad had passed away years before, and she had no will.
 Wills and trusts are just common sense.
 They protect the detailed wishes of the person who creates them so their children don’t fight over the financial elements of the estate.
-This is all very normal.
+This process is all very normal.

-At one point in creating my mom’s will and trust, the lawyer asked her how she wanted to deal with the 3 responsibilities, namely, making someone the successor trustee, the power of attorney over her finances, and the power of attorney over her health care.
+The attorney asked a lot of proper questions.
+One was, “Who do you want to leave your estate to?”
+My mom replied, “Just to my 3 kids, equally.”
+At another point, the attorney asked her how she wanted to deal with the 3 primary responsibilities, namely, making someone the successor trustee, the power of attorney over her finances, and the power of attorney over her health care.
 My mom said she had three sons, so each one should have one responsibility.
 I knew what was coming.
 She was going to say who she wanted to do each job.
 At that exact moment, I asked where the restroom was so I could excuse myself and leave the room so Mom could speak freely and privately to the attorney without my being there.
 I owed that to my brothers.

-When I returned, I discovered that Mom had selected Frank as the successor trustee (that made sense because, usually, it’s the oldest sibling role).
+When I returned, I discovered that Mom had selected Frank as the successor trustee (that made sense because, usually, it’s the oldest sibling’s role).
 Vince was chosen as the son in charge of her healthcare needs, and I was to be in charge of her finances.
 Whatever her motivations were for putting each son in these positions, I don’t know.
 But it seemed all reasonable to me.
 So, all was right with the world.
-And, as it turned out years later, when my mom passed away, her estate was indeed managed properly and divided equally 3 ways.
+And, as it turned out years later, when my mom passed away, her estate was indeed managed properly under my brother Frank’s guidance and divided equally 3 ways.
 So there was no bitching or moaning about improprieties by her sons.

 Or … was there?

-When the will and trust were completed in 1992, I mailed copies of everything to my two brothers.
+When the will and trust were completed, signed, and delivered to me, I immediately mailed copies of everything to my two brothers.
 I held nothing back.
+I was as transparent as one could be.
 I did not know it at the time, but I found out a few months later that the shit hit the Nancy-fan, big time.
-This was the first earthquake-size fissure that ruptured our family’s harmony.
+This was another shake-up in our family’s harmony.
 My seemingly innocent work to assist my mom in taking care of her will in the manner she requested ruffled Nancy’s feathers.
 I had no idea that either of my brothers objected to how I assisted in this will matter.
 Why would they?
 It was all even-Steven, fair, and equitable.
-Right?

-This was a long-time plan, or better put, scheme, for Nancy to end up with more than a fair 1/3rd of my mom’s estate.
-Who is she to bud in like that?
+This was a long-time plan, or better put, scheme, for Nancy to end up with more than the designated 1/3rd share of my mom’s estate.
+Who is she to butt in like that?
 I didn’t stick my nose into her parents’ estate plans.
 Your Grandmother Nancy had no business interfering in my family’s financial estate plan.

-According to my brother Vince, the second issue here was that Nancy (through Vince) wanted to be the Executor of my mom’s estate.
-But Mom chose Frank, her successor trustee, to also be the Executor of her will.
+According to my brother Vince, another issue was that Nancy (through Vince) wanted to be the executor of my mom’s estate.
+But Mom chose Frank, her successor trustee, to also be the executor of her will.
 It makes sense.
 Your Grandmother Nancy had a fit!
 After all, she had her own scheme to control my mom’s estate.
 But she failed.
-I caused her to fail.
+I caused her to fail again.
 That was a clear reason why she now hated me.

 But it gets worse…